amanstacker/schema-package/readme.txt

 * <strong>Manage Conflict</strong>: If two or more schema plugins used on same website.
 They may confict and throw error in schema validator tool.
 Using Schema Package keep required schema markup
 * <strong>Easy To Use UI</strong>: No need to reload schema package dashboard again and again to complete setup.
 Its a single page dashboard which is very fast in navigation.
 * <strong>Compatibility</strong>: Automate schema markup for the plugins who generate schema related contents.
 You can find the compatibility list down the order.
+* <strong>MicroData Cleaner</strong>: Since JSON-LD is the preferred format for structured data, Schema Package helps remove any legacy microdata injected by themes or plugins, ensuring your markup stays clean and consistent.
+* <strong>RDFa Cleaner</strong>: Since JSON-LD is the preferred format for structured data, Schema Package helps remove any legacy RDFa injected by themes or plugins, ensuring your markup stays clean and consistent.
+* <strong>Default Data Option</strong>: Set global fallback values for schema fields to prevent errors and save time when dynamic data is missing.
+* <strong>Delete Data on Uninstall</strong>: Option to remove all Schema Pacakge plugin data from the database when Schema Package plugin is uninstalled, ensuring a clean removal.
 * <strong>Fast Help & Support</strong>: If you are unable to find any features related to schema package or found any bug.
 Please contact us, Schema Package team would try to solve it quickly.